-Based on the analysis completed by WSP to date, it is recommended that a transitional framework for managing change in the corridor be implemented.
+Based on the analysis completed by WSP, it is recommended that a transitional framework (Option 4) for managing change in the corridor be implemented, along with the implementation of a Future Development Zone (Option 3) in areas that are zoned with uses (industrial and single detached residential) that are not consistent with the long-term vision for the Corridor and on vacant properties.
 A transitional framework will balance the needs of existing owners that are not ready to redevelop while ensuring that the long-term vision for Queen Street Corridor will be achieved.
 WSP has indicated that this approach best reflects the specific context of the Study Area.